DragonMinded/bemaniutils/README.md

 instance of this code is to set up uWSGI fronted by nginx.
 You should SSL-encrypt the frontend and the API services, and its recommended to use LetsEncrypt for a free certificate that you can manage easily.
-There are other ways to run this software but I have no experience with or advice on them.
+There are other ways to run this software and provide SSL credentials but I have no experience with or advice on them.

 The easiest way to get up and running is to install MySQL 5.7, nginx and uWSGI along with Python 3.6 or higher.
 Create a directory where the services will live and place a virtualenv inside it (outside the scope of this document).
-Then, the wsgi files found in `bemani/wsgi/` can be placed in here, uWSGI pointed at them and nginx set up.
-The setup for the top-level package will include all of the frontend templates, so you can set up a nginx directory to serve the static resources directly.
+Then, the wsgi files found in `bemani/wsgi/` can be placed in the directory, uWSGI pointed at them and nginx set up.
+The setup for the top-level package will include all of the frontend templates, so you can set up a nginx directory to serve the static resources directly by pointing at the static directory inside your virtualenv.

 For example configurations, an example install script, and an example script to back up your MySQL instance, see the `examples/` directory.